Air Force Veterans & Mesothelioma: Risks

 VA Benefits

-Mesothelioma automatically qualifies for a 100% disability rating from the VA — the highest level available.
-As of 2025, a single veteran with a 100% rating receives at least $3,831.30 monthly, with higher amounts for veterans with dependents.
+Once service-connection is established, mesothelioma is generally rated at 100% disability under the VA Schedule for Rating Disabilities (38 CFR Part 4), the highest level available.
+As of 2026, a single veteran with a 100% rating receives at least $3,938.58 monthly, with higher amounts for veterans with dependents.
+See the current 2026 VA disability rates for the full schedule.

 The VA has become increasingly responsive to asbestos-related claims as the connection between military service and mesothelioma has become undeniable.